Skip to main content Skip to search Skip to search

 Description

-• Case studies of projects that illustrate best practices.
+• Examples of projects and institutions that demonstrate best practices

 Gregory Younging is a Member of Opsakwayak Cree Nation in Nothern Manitoba.
 He has a Masters of Arts Degree The Institute of Canadian Studies at Carleton University and a Masters of Publishing Degree from the Canadian Centre for Studies in Writing and Publishing at Simon Fraser University, and a PhD from The Department of Educational Studies at University Of British Columbia.
 From 1990-2004 was the Managing Editor of Theytus Books.
 He is the former Assistant Director of Research for the Truth and Reconciliation Commission of Canada, and is currently on faculty with the Indigenous Studies Program at University of British Columbia Okanagan.